 What earwax is and why we have it

 So what, exactly, is this stuff?
-Well, earwax (the scientific term is cerumen) is actually a combination of things.
-Tiny glands that line the walls of the outer ear canal.
+Well, earwax — the medical term is cerumen — is a waxy oil secreted by the tiny sebaceous and sweat glands that line the walls of the outer ear canal.
 A small amount of earwax regularly migrates from deep in the ear canal to the outside of the ear — acting as a kind of conveyor belt — carrying a lot of bad stuff along with it.
-“These secretions keep a flow going from the eardrum toward the opening of the ear, catching dead skin cells, tiny hairs that line the ear canal and other types of microscopic debris along the way,” explains Mark Vaughan, a family physician and medical director at Auburn Medical Group, in Auburn, California.
+“These secretions keep a flow going away from the eardrum toward the opening of the ear, catching dead skin cells, tiny hairs that line the ear canal and other types of microscopic debris along the way,” explains Mark Vaughan, M.D., a family physician and medical director at Auburn Medical Group in Auburn, California.
 Eventually, when the waxy mixture reaches the outside of the ear, it typically flakes off.
 Jaw movements, such as talking and chewing, help move things along.

 Earwax on its own isn’t bad.
 “When ears are making the right amount of wax, it’s actually the sign of a healthy ear,” says Anh Nguyen-Huynh, M.D., an ENT-otolaryngologist affiliated with Cleveland Clinic.
 Indeed, earwax acts as a protective lubricant that coats the ear canal, repelling water and preventing the skin from drying out.
-That waxy component is slightly acidic, so it “creates an unfriendly environment” for the bacteria and fungus that tends to develop in the moist, dark environment of the inner ear, says Yu-Lan Mary Ying, an otolaryngologist–head and neck surgeon affiliated with Rutgers New Jersey Medical School in Newark.
+That waxy component is slightly acidic, so it “creates an unfriendly environment” for the bacteria and fungus that tend to develop in the moist, dark environment of the inner ear, says Yu-Lan Mary Ying, M.D., an otolaryngologist–head and neck surgeon affiliated with Rutgers New Jersey Medical School in Newark.
 In fact, the wax of diabetic people is less acidic, making them more vulnerable to ear infections.

 Why too much earwax can be a problem

 Those who wear hearing aids or earbuds regularly are at risk, too, since the devices can potentially block the outward flow of earwax.
-What’s more, Ying says, that wax may cause the hearing aids not to work as well, creating a feedback (an annoying whistling or squeaking sound called feedback, or even causing the device not to fit.
-Hearing aids may also become damaged if the wax gets into the receivers.
+What’s more, Ying says, that wax may damage your hearing aid, creating muffled sound amplification or an annoying whistling or squeaking sound called feedback, or even causing the device not to fit.
+Hearing aids may also become damaged if the wax gets into the vents and receivers.
 Try to clean your device daily, and have it checked out by your doctor every few months, to be sure it’s in good working order.

 How to keep earwax under control

 For small amounts, you may want to give your ears a gentle cleansing each day.
 The best approach: After washing your face or stepping out of a steamy shower, cover one finger with a damp washcloth and wipe the nooks and crannies around of your outer ear.
 “De-clogging the most external exit will help with that natural migration,” Ying says.

 People who tend to produce an abundance of earwax may try using a softening agent — such as mineral oil, baby oil or 3 percent hydrogen peroxide — to help the wax leave the ear or to remove it more easily.
-If you prefer to go the natural route, try baby oil or mineral oil.
 Using an eyedropper, apply a drop or two into your ear, tilting your head so that the opening of the ear is pointing up toward the ceiling.
 Stay in that position for a minute or two to let the fluid flow down to the waxy buildup.
 Then tilt your head in the opposite direction to let the fluid to drain, along with the wax that has broken loose.
 Sometimes, a few squirts of warm water, gently squeezed from a rubber bulb syringe into the ear, may be needed to dislodge loosened wax.
 This routine may need to be repeated before the excess wax breaks free.

 When to get medical help